-A good steak is deeply satisfying any time of the year, but during summer a perfectly cooked steak borders on a religious experience.
+A good steak is deeply satisfying any time of the year, and when it's perfectly cooked, a steak borders on a religious experience.
 No matter your preference for cut—we love boneless ribeye, chuck eye, porterhouse, or T-bone—choose steaks that are 1 3/8” to 1 1/2” thick.
-Cooking time will vary depending on thickness, but these reliable tips will yield deep, rich flavor and the crust you’ve been dreaming of, every time.
+Cooking time will vary depending on thickness, but these reliable tips for your next steak cook will yield deep, rich flavor and the crust of your dreams.

 Together Doug Scheiding and his wife, Jennifer Talley, make up the Rogue Cookers Competition BBQ team.
 Doug and Jennifer cook exclusively on Traeger Pellet Grills.
 Head Country rubs and sauces have been a part of the Rogue Cookers arsenal since day one of their work as competitive cookers.
 Rogue Cookers won the Houston Rodeo World Championship (HLSR) in 2015, a 2nd and 4th Place in Brisket at the San Antonio Rodeo, and first place in Cook's Choice Category at the Jack Daniel's International Invitational, all using Head Country sauces, seasonings, and marinade.
 Doug is a Traeger BBQ Pro, a Head Country Brand Ambassador, and the Texas Embedded Correspondent to The BBQ Central Show.VISIT ROGUE BBQ COOKERS ON INSTAGRAM

-I love a great steak and prefer boneless Ribeye (or the economical Chuck Eye, which is called the poor man’s Ribeye).
-Next is Porterhouse or T-Bone.
+I love a great steak and prefer boneless ribeye (or the economical chuck eye, which is known as the poor man’s ribeye).
+Next for me is porterhouse or T-bone.
 Preferably the steaks are 1 3/8” to 1 1/2” thick.
 Cooking time will vary depending on thickness.

-1. On a cutting board, aggressively trim the exterior fat off the steaks on all sides to expose more meat for rub.
+On a cutting board, aggressively trim the exterior fat off the steaks on all sides to expose more meat for seasoning.

-2. Grind the Montreal Steak seasoning in a coffee grinder (or use Salt and Pepper).
+Grind the Montreal Steak seasoning in a coffee grinder (or, use salt and pepper).

-3. Rub Head Country Marinade on one side then a medium coat of Ground Montreal Seasoning (or use Salt n Pepper).
-Make sure you get the sides, then flip steak and repeat on the other side of the steak.
+Rub Head Country Marinade on one side, then add a medium coat of ground Montreal seasoning (or salt and pepper).
+Make sure to spread the Marinade on the sides, then flip steak and repeat on the other side.

-4. Use Head Country Original Championship as a light accent rub.
+Use Head Country Original Championship Seasoning as a light accent rub.

-6. Make sure your grill is lit and temperature of 225 degrees.
+Make sure the grill is lit and heated to 225 degrees F.

-7. Place the steaks on the grill using a pigtail (not tongs as they take rub off the steak).
-Assuming 1 3/8” or 1 1/2” thick, flip every 15 minutes.
-Rotate the steaks 90 degrees to create cross hatching on the steaks if you want.
+Place the steaks on the grill using a pigtail (not tongs, as they take rub off the steak).
+Assuming 1 3/8” or 1 1/2” thick, flip steaks every 15 minutes while cooking.
+Rotate the steaks 90 degrees to create cross-hatched grill marks, if you want.

-8. Cook the steaks to approximately 120 degrees internal temperature.
+Cook the steaks to approximately 120 degrees internal temperature.
 Take the steaks off the grill and tent with aluminum foil.
-Get the grill up to at least 450-500 degrees with a cast iron griddle on the grates (or grill grates turned upside down)
+Increase the heat in the grill to at least 450-500 degrees, with a cast iron griddle on the grates (or grill grates turned upside down).

-9. Once the grill and griddle are up to temperature, place butter on the griddle surface to make it moist.
-Then place the steaks on the griddle for reverse searing.
+Once the grill and griddle are heated to temperature, place butter on the griddle surface to moisten it.
+Place the steaks on the griddle for the next step: reverse searing.

-10. Flip every 4 minutes to the desired temperature for steak doneness – for medium rare use 132 to 134 and one flip (roughly 8 minutes total)
+Flip steaks every 4 minutes, to desired temperature for steak doneness.
+For medium rare, cook to 132-134 degrees F and one flip (roughly 8 minutes total).